 Beverage / snack rest-stop and bathrooms on all routes

-One entry for each pre-registered rider into a drawing (held pre-event) for one of five main prizes - four $250 D&D Bike Vouchers and a prize from Thule (You do not need to be present to win)
+One entry for each pre-registered rider into a drawing (held pre-event) for one of six main prizes - four $250 D&D Bike Vouchers, a sports bag from Lifetime Fitness and a prize from Thule (You do not need to be present to win)